PacWest Bancorp (NASDAQ:PACW) Raised to Buy at Truist

-PacWest Bancorp (NASDAQ:PACW) was upgraded by stock analysts at Truist from a “hold” rating to a “buy” rating in a research report issued on Tuesday, The Fly reports.
-The brokerage currently has a $50.00 target price on the financial services provider’s stock, up from their previous target price of $44.00.
-Truist’s price target points to a potential upside of 17.26% from the company’s current price.
+Truist upgraded shares of PacWest Bancorp (NASDAQ:PACW) from a hold rating to a buy rating in a report published on Tuesday morning, The Fly reports.
+Truist currently has $50.00 target price on the financial services provider’s stock, up from their previous target price of $44.00.

+The company also recently announced a quarterly dividend, which was paid on Tuesday, August 31st.
+Shareholders of record on Tuesday, August 17th were issued a $0.25 dividend.
+The ex-dividend date was Monday, August 16th.
+This represents a $1.00 annualized dividend and a yield of 2.24%.
+PacWest Bancorp’s payout ratio is 47.62%.

-Several hedge funds and other institutional investors have recently made changes to their positions in the stock.
-Parametric Portfolio Associates LLC increased its position in shares of PacWest Bancorp by 15.9% during the second quarter.
-Parametric Portfolio Associates LLC now owns 1,341,131 shares of the financial services provider’s stock valued at $55,201,000 after buying an additional 183,794 shares during the period.
-Morgan Stanley increased its position in shares of PacWest Bancorp by 33.8% during the second quarter.
-Morgan Stanley now owns 319,258 shares of the financial services provider’s stock valued at $13,140,000 after buying an additional 80,702 shares during the period.
-Weiss Multi Strategy Advisers LLC purchased a new position in shares of PacWest Bancorp during the second quarter valued at about $9,168,000.
-Invesco Ltd. boosted its position in shares of PacWest Bancorp by 115.1% during the second quarter.
-Invesco Ltd. now owns 509,583 shares of the financial services provider’s stock valued at $20,976,000 after purchasing an additional 272,718 shares in the last quarter.
-Finally, Metropolitan Life Insurance Co NY boosted its position in shares of PacWest Bancorp by 110,455.0% during the second quarter.
-Metropolitan Life Insurance Co NY now owns 22,111 shares of the financial services provider’s stock valued at $910,000 after purchasing an additional 22,091 shares in the last quarter.
-Institutional investors own 88.45% of the company’s stock.
+Several hedge funds have recently modified their holdings of the company.
+Vaughan Nelson Investment Management L.P. lifted its stake in PacWest Bancorp by 319.2% during the 1st quarter.
+Vaughan Nelson Investment Management L.P. now owns 2,153,177 shares of the financial services provider’s stock worth $82,143,000 after acquiring an additional 1,639,518 shares in the last quarter.
+Ceredex Value Advisors LLC purchased a new position in shares of PacWest Bancorp in the 2nd quarter valued at about $64,644,000.
+Boston Partners acquired a new stake in shares of PacWest Bancorp during the 1st quarter worth about $37,072,000.
+Jennison Associates LLC purchased a new stake in PacWest Bancorp during the first quarter worth approximately $28,517,000.
+Finally, Goldman Sachs Group Inc. boosted its holdings in PacWest Bancorp by 35.2% in the second quarter.
+Goldman Sachs Group Inc. now owns 2,178,618 shares of the financial services provider’s stock valued at $89,671,000 after purchasing an additional 566,843 shares in the last quarter.
+Hedge funds and other institutional investors own 88.45% of the company’s stock.

 About PacWest Bancorp